mlochbaum/CrinGraph/README.md

 * Choose to see both left and right channels or average them together
 * Set one response as the "baseline", adjusting all curves so that it is flat
-* Select ordering and color of headphones
+* Select ordering and color of headphones or reset/regenerate colors
+* Temporarily hide a headphone (or channel?)
 * Change a dB offset to move graphs up and down?
 * Links to reviews or ratings?

 ### Headphone selector

 * Headphones grouped by brand
+* Click to select one headphone or brand and unselect others; middle or ctrl-click for non-exclusive select
 * Search all headphones by name
 * Search by driver configuration?
 * Filter by some algorithmically determined FR descriptors (bassy, bright, etc.)?

+### Entire page

+* Headphones in the selector, manager, and graph are linked so that hovering over one highlights the others
+* Multiple layouts to give more or less space to the graph versus selection tools?